- Phone:

 - davcraig@iupui.edu

-Dr. David Craig is a Faculty Investigator at the IU Center for Bioethics, as well as current Professor and Chair of the Department of Religious Studies at Indiana University-Purdue University, Indianapolis.
+Dr. David Craig is a Faculty Investigator at the IU Center for Bioethics and current Professor of the Department of Religious Studies at Indiana University-Purdue University, Indianapolis.

 Dr. Craig received a bachelor’s degree in Politics from Oberlin College, followed by a master’s in Theological Studies at Harvard Divinity School and a Master’s and PhD in Religion from Princeton University.
 He completed the Arthur J. Ennis Teaching Fellowship at Villanova University before joining the Philanthropic and Religious Studies Departments at Indiana University-Purdue University, Indianapolis.